 Chris and Conor are determined to keep growing the company and creating more and more jobs for local people.
 The sheer number of applicants for each employment opportunity at Ozaroo shows the significant number of people looking for employment or a change of career.

-“We’ve expanded our product ranges and we’re trying to expand more, and to stock more and more products so that the brand appeals to more and more people,” says Chris.
+“We’ve expanded our product ranges and we’re trying to expand more, and to stock more and more products so that Ozaroo appeals to more and more people,” says Chris.
 “Increasing our product ranges and deepening our supplier and partner relationships will bring even more competitive prices to our customers and will allow us to secure employment and opportunities into the future.
 Sponsoring good causes and donating to charities is also important to us and we hope to do more of this kind of work going forward.”